steven-wolfman/ubc-term-finder/dev-story.md

 "prepublishOnly": "npm test"
 ```

 There are pitfalls not checked by these scripts, such as ensuring that our git working directory is clean.
 (The git working directory being clean is _not_ the same as running `npm run clean`.
-A clean git working directory means there are no local changes still waiting to be staged/committed.)
+A clean git working directory means there are no local changes still waiting to be staged/committed. `npm run clean` just does whatever we told it to do in the `run` script in `package.json`.)
 Again, the `np` utility can help you avoid these pitfalls!

 ### Testing Your Package Locally

-We'll want to test that our package works before publishing it. [npm's advice on local testing](https://docs.npmjs.com/cli/v7/using-npm/developers#before-publishing-make-sure-your-package-installs-and-works) may work.
-However, that tests on the contents of your project directory.
-We're publishing a small subset of our project files.
-We would like to test with what's actually published.
+We'll want to test that our package can be imported from other code before publishing it. [npm's advice on local testing](https://docs.npmjs.com/cli/v7/using-npm/developers#before-publishing-make-sure-your-package-installs-and-works) may work for you.
+However, that advice has you import your entire set of project files.
+We would rather test with what we're actually publishing, which is only a small subset of our project files.

 For our local package testing, we set up another, empty package testing directory.
 Then, we do the following at the terminal: